UniExeterRSE/LCAT-archived/docs/sources.md

     $ ./build link_<boundary_type>

-Linking creates a new table <boundary_type>_grid_mapping, which is a many to many mapping from boundary IDs to climate grid IDs.
+Linking creates a new table <boundary_type>_grid_mapping, which is a many to many mapping from boundary IDs to all the climate grid IDs they overlap or intesect with.

 ### GeoTiff CRS